christopherseaman/datasci_217/readme.md

 - Interactive visualizations with Plotly

 ## Lecture 8: Machine Learning with Python
+- Containerization with Docker & Kubernetes for Python (brief introduction)
+- Parallel processing in Python (multiprocessing, concurrent.futures)
 - Introduction to scikit-learn for machine learning
 - Data preprocessing and feature engineering
 - Basic examples of regression and classification